You've probably heard of APIs, but could you explain to someone else what they are?

 favorite number

-Each property has a value that is stored within it.
+Each key has a value that is stored within it.
 We can then retrieve that value later by asking a program what the value of favorite food

 is.